NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Step 4: POD execution
 ---------------------

-At this point, your POD’s requirements have been met, so the framework activates the right Conda environment, generates the necessary environment variables, then begins execution of your POD’s code by calling the top-level driver script listed in the settings file.
+At this point, your POD’s requirements have been met, so the framework sets the necessary environment variables, activates the right Conda environment, then begins execution of your POD’s code by calling the top-level driver script listed in the settings file.

 - All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see the `reference documentation <ref_envvars.html>`__ for a complete list of the environment variables.